-Frailea is a genus of small cacti that rarely reach 2 inches (5 cm) in diameter.
-They are native to Brazil.
+Frailea is a genus of small cacti native to Brazil that rarely reach 2 inches (5 cm) in diameter.
 These cacti are pretty interesting in their form, but their life cycle is even more surprising.
 Several species of this genus are available for home growers, but the plants are considered threatened in their native habitat.

 Growing Fraileas is not difficult, and these little plants are super starter plants for the novice gardener or just for someone who travels consistently but wants to come home to a living thing.

-If you are lucky enough to observe a full bloom, the flower will be larger than the plant's body and have rich sulfur yellow.
-Growing Fraileas is easy from seed as germination is quick and reliable.
+If you are lucky enough to observe a full bloom, the flower will be larger than the plant's body and have rich, sulfur-yellow petals.
+Growing Fraileas from seed is easy, as germination is quick and reliable.

 Growing Conditions and General Care

 These are short-lived plants that rarely exceed 15 years before they die back.
-Here is a fun bit of Frailea information.
-If plants are growing where no water is available, they have the interesting ability to hide in the soil.
+Here is a fun bit of information on Frailea.
+If plants are growing where no water is available, they can hide in the soil.
 Do not be shocked if your plant seems to have disappeared, as it is simply retracted under the soil just as it would in the dry season in its native region.
 Once sufficient moisture is available, the plant swells and is again visible on the top of the soil.

 Caring for Fraileas is a balancing act between sufficient moisture and periods of soil drying, so watering is the biggest challenge in Fraileas care.
 Choose water that is free from heavy minerals.
 Water well once per week in summer, but in spring and fall, water only once every three weeks or when the soil is dry to the touch.
 The plants experience no growth in winter and do not need water.

-Once per month during the growing season, use diluted cactus food.
-You can bring your indoor specimens outside in summer, but be careful to get them back indoors before any cold temperatures threaten.
+Use diluted cactus food once per month during the growing season.
+You can bring your indoor specimens outside in summer, but be careful to bring them back indoors before any cold temperatures threaten.

 Source: gardeningknowhow.com